 Magisk: what is that?

 “Magisk manager” is a well-developed resource that will help you to get all control over your device.
 The instrument is highly advanced and highly qualified.
-The advantage of the program is that the percentage of damaging your phone, like bringing any change to the system partition, is low (if you read the instructions carefully, of course).
+The advantage of the program is that the percentage of damaging your phone, like bringing any change to the rooted system partition, is low (if you read the instructions carefully, of course).

 By the way, any OTA updates will be installed and received to the Galaxy S10 safely with no struggle, and no problems.
 So, you will need Magisk manager application.
-And installing Magisk is easy.
+And installing open Magisk manager is easy.

 Compatibility: any device with Android versions from 4.2 to 11 (and any latest after that).